1adog1/project-overhaul/README.md

-# [Alpha] Project Overhaul
+# [Beta] Project Overhaul

 Project Overhaul is a new web application framework specifically designed for Eve Online applications.
 It replaces the *Access Control* framework that was used in my early projects with a much more robust object-oriented design.

 This framework features built-in user authentication and access control that can be altered in-app, using either Eve Online Affiliations (Character, Corporation, Alliance) or Brave NeuCore Groups, with these different methods being interchangeable with a simple update of a config value.
 It also features an easy to use logging interface and a robust, in-app view and filter for log entries.

-This framework is currently in Alpha.
-It works, but may contain bugs, and much of the functionality is not yet documented.
-It also still needs some optimization to improve load times.
+This framework is currently in Beta.
+It works, much of the functionality is not yet documented.

+**Current Version: Clay – 0 – 0**

 ## Requirements